-But about those burgers: They are lunch counter classics, thicker than a slider but thinner than the softball burgers you find in some modern pubs.
-The beef used is fatty enough that the patties glisten, and by the time you are nearly finished with the burger, its bun will have very nearly disintegrated.
+About the burgers: They are lunch counter classics: thicker than a slider but thinner than the softball burgers you find in modern pubs.
+The beef used is fatty enough that the patties glisten; and by the time you have eaten most of the burger, its bun will have very nearly disintegrated.